EvgenyNerush/easy-xray/README.md

 sudo xray -config=config_client_username.json
 ```

+As alternative, GUI app v2rayA can be used.
+It creates a server, and its interface is
+available at localhost:2017 in the browser.
+Instructions can be found [here](V2RayA.ru.md) (in Russian).

 #### Android

 For many mobile applications it is enough to paste a client config in a link form from the buffer, and add customgeo in an appropriate form